rielvis/game-design-theory/sections/0-preparation/2-market-conditions.md

 **_THEY ARE MORE THAN THAT!_**

-They are individuals like ourselves who want to not only enjoy what you create for them, but also feel _respected and supported_ in the communities that form around your game, and by those who create the game they love.
+They are individuals like ourselves who want to not only enjoy what you create for them, but also feel _respected and supported_ in the communities that form around your game, and by you who created the game they love.

 > _This is a B2C (business to consumer) relationship.
 A rapport needs to be built to better guarantee their financial support._